 If you or someone in your care has chest pains, difficulty breathing, or severe bleeding, it could be a life-threatening emergency.
 Call 9-1-1 immediately!
+Find out more about when to call 9-1-1.

 If you are concerned about a possible poisoning or exposure to a toxic substance, time is of the essence.
 Call Poison Control at 1-800-567-8911 immediately